sirchuck/site_works/README.md

             their user id / tag / and unique id against your database.
 If you echo a "1" the user will be allowed to finish the connection.
 If you echo anything other than "1", the user will be disconnected.

+        - NOTES
-        - Note: The socet server only sends you unique uids/tags/uniqueid's.
+            * The socet server only sends you unique uids/tags/uniqueid's.
 So if Frost has uid 1 and has 100 clients, and you send sw_1, you'll get 1, one time in the uid array.
+            * Swapping around between php/javascript JSON_encode and decoding, be carful of special characters like /n, you'll probably want to nl2br at some point for example.
         - SYSTEMD Example for php_websockets
             sudo chmod +x /path/to/php_websockets
             sudo nano /lib/systemd/system/myservice2.service